-Table AR-5 compares available WY 2022 water quality concentrations for arsenic, nitrate, and TDS (i.e., Constituents of Concern [COCs]) to their respective SMCs at the RMW-WQs for the Degraded Water Quality Sustainability Indicator.
+Table AR-5 compares available WY 2022 water quality concentrations for Arsenic, Nitrate, and TDS (i.e., Constituents of Concern [COCs]) to their respective SMCs at the RMW-WQs for the Degraded Water Quality Sustainability Indicator.
 At the time of GSP development, current concentrations were below the MOs and setting IMs would promote water quality degradation.
-Therefore, TTs were established for Degraded Water Quality whereby if the concentration of a COC in a RMW-WQ reaches 50% of its Maximum Contaminant Level (MCL), the GSAs will consider whether additional action is necessary.
+Therefore, Trigger Thresholds (TTs) were established at the RMW-WQs whereby if the concentration of a COC in an RMW-WQ reaches 50% of its Maximum Contaminant Level (MCL), the GSAs will consider whether additional action is necessary.
 There are no TTs specified for WY 2022.

-The GSP defines the criteria for Undesirable Results when MTs for a constituent of concern are exceeded in samples from 25% or more of the RMW-WQs (for example, the MTs are exceeded in samples from 4 of the 14 RMW-WQ wells) for two (2) consecutive years.
-In WY 2022, except for arsenic, all available data were below the MT.
-The arsenic concentration in the sample from RMW-WQ2 was 11 micrograms per liter ( $\mu$ g/L) and exceeded the MT; no data was available for this well in WY 2021.
+The GSP defines the criteria for Undesirable Results when MTs for a COC are exceeded in samples from 25% or more of the RMW-WQs (for example, the MTs are exceeded in samples from 4 of the 14 RMW-WQ wells) for two (2) consecutive years.
+In WY 2022, except for Arsenic, all available data were below the MT.
+The Arsenic concentration in the sample from RMW-WQ2 was 11 micrograms per liter (μ g/L) and exceeded the MT; no data was available for this well in WY 2021.
 This exceedance of the MT is not indicating Undesirable Results in the Basin.